Garth Davis

-Garth Davis (born 1974) is an Australian television, advertising and film director, best known for directing the film Lion (2016), and the film Mary Magdalene, written by Helen Edmundson.
+Garth Davis (born 1974) is an Australian television, advertising, and film director, best known for directing the films Lion (2016), and biblical drama Mary Magdalene (2018).
 He earlier directed episodes of the series Top of the Lake (2013).

-Early life
+Biography

 Garth Davis was born in 1974.

-Career

 Davis directed several episodes of the series Top of the Lake (2013).

 In October 2013, Warner Bros.
 Pictures hired Davis to direct a film adaptation of Shantaram, but that did not come to fruition; instead, it was later made into a television adaptation for Apple TV+.

 He directed The Weinstein Company film Lion, in his feature film directorial debut, which premiered to rave reviews at the Toronto International Film Festival in 2016.